 1. The Diamond Office

 Perhaps the most critical function.
-The Diamond Office is a specialised government agency, operated under AWDC coordination, that handles the import, export, and transit of all rough and polished diamonds entering or leaving Belgium.
-Every shipment is registered, inspected, and verified against Kimberley Process certificates.
+The Diamond Office is a specialised government agency operated under AWDC coordination, handling the import, export and transit of every rough and polished diamond entering or leaving Belgium.
+Every shipment is registered, physically inspected and verified against Kimberley Process certificates.

 2. Business Support for Diamond Companies